PhilBeaufort/docs/_posts/2025-04-10-install-windows-with-local-account.md

 After the reboot, you should be able to create a local account instead of signing in with a Microsoft account.

-## Terminating **Network Connection Flow** task

-1. Once in the windows installer, press Shift + F10 to open the Command Prompt.
-1. Type `taskmgr` and press Enter to open the Task Manager.
-1. Find and Terminate the task `Network Connection Flow`

-After closing both the Task Manager and the Command Prompt, you should be able to create a local account.

 ## Using **Rufus** to Create a Bootable Media

 1. Download the latest version of [Rufus](https://rufus.ie/en/){: target="_blank" }.